-In 2021, all of the Named Executive Officers except for Mr. Arroyo participated in or had a benefit under The Coca-Cola Company Pension Plan (the "TCCC Pension Plan") and/or The Coca-Cola Company Supplemental Pension Plan (the "TCCC Supplemental Pension Plan").
+In 2021, all of the Named Executive Officers except for Mr. Arroyo participated in or had a benefit under The Coca-Cola Company Pension Plan (the "TCCC Pension Plan") and/or The Coca-Cola Company Supplemental Pension Plan").
 In 2021, Messrs.
 Arroyo and Rivera participated in the Mobile Plan for all or part of the year.
 Messrs.
 Quincey and Murphy have a benefit under the Mobile Plan for the period they were covered under an international service program.
 Additional details of these plans are described in the Summary of Plans in Annex B beginning on page 107.
 The table above reflects the present value of accumulated benefits for each of the Named Executive Officers under the applicable plans.

 Compensation used for determining pension benefits under the TCCC Pension Plan, the TCCC Supplemental Pension Plan and the Mobile Plan generally includes only base salary and annual cash incentives.
 The amounts reflected for each plan represent the present value of the maximum benefit payable under the applicable plans.
-In some cases, the payments may
+In some cases, the payments may be reduced for early retirement or by benefits paid by other Company-sponsored retirement plans, statutory payments or Social Security.